spatie/color/README.md

 ## Usage

-The `Color` package contains a seperate class per color format, which each implement a `Color` interface.
+The `Color` package contains a separate class per color format, which each implement a `Color` interface.

-There are three classes which implement the `Color` interface:
+There are five classes which implement the `Color` interface:

 - `Hex`
+- `Hsl`
+- `Hsla`
 - `Rgb`
 - `Rgba`